PravashB/Kubernetes--02-Components/README.md

 > In K8s, A **Pod** is the smallest deployable unit.
 It wraps one ore more containers (our apps) which **share the same IP, storage and lifecycle** - just like items on the same tray are part of one meal.

 ![alt text](image-3.png)

+> Prepared By: Pravash Behera
+> Last Updated: May, 2025